BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 The beta-diversity dispersion analysis allows you to calculate the dispersion within groups of samples.
 It can help to confirm visual observation based on the NMDS plots, when you observe that some groups have replicates more dispersed than others.

-Let's calculate the beta-dispersion based on the distance to centroids within each group (1 group of replicate is a sampling at a specific time on the specific site)
+Let's calculate the beta-dispersion based on the distance to centroids within each group (1 group of replicate is one sampling at a specific time on the specific site)

 ```
 betadisper_result <- betadisper(distance(physeq_compo, method="bray"), data_nmds$Month_site)